The .gov.au means it’s official

 Action Required

-Websites currently using only a username and password for API authentication MUST change to token based authentication (e.g.OATH 2.0).
+Websites currently using only a username and password for API authentication MUST change to token based authentication (e.g.OAUTH 2.0).

-If you have any concerns, please raise a Service Desk ticket and subscribe to GovCMS status page updates to stay informed.
+If you have any concerns, please raise a Service Desk (Opens in a new tab/window) ticket and subscribe to GovCMS status (Opens in a new tab/window) page updates to stay informed.